 It is the distance traveled by the Piston from one of its dead center position to the other dead center position.

 They correspond to the positions occupied by the piston at the end of its stroke, where the center line of the Connecting Rod and Crank are in the same straight line.

-For Vertical Engine, these are known as Top Dead Center (T.D.C) and Bottom Dead Center (B.D.C) position.
+For Vertical Engine, these are known as Top Dead Center (T.D.C) and Bottom Dead Center (B.D.C) positions.

-In Horizontal Engine, these are known as Inner Dead Center (I.D.C) and Outer Dead Center (O.D.C) position.
+In Horizontal Engine, these are known as Inner Dead Center (I.D.C) and Outer Dead Center (O.D.C) positions.